thenetcircle/dino/docs/md/api.md

         },
         "verb": "kick"
     }

+If banning a used in a room, set objectType to "room" and target.id to the uuid of the room.
+If banning from a channel, set objectType to "channel" and target.id to the uuid of the channel.
+If banning globally, set objectType to "global" and skip target.id.

 Summary is the duration of the ban.
 It's a number with a suffix d, h, m or s, meaning days, hours, minutes and seconds.
 Only one suffix can be used.
 E.g.: